mwkpe/rand/cpp_guide/ais_cpp_guidelines.md

 ## 3.3 Functions

+* Don't put a space before or after the parentheses
-* The opening brace should be put on a new line (Allman style)
+* The opening brace should be put on a new line
 * Parameters should be separated by a single space after the comma

 ```C++